 Aita was the husband of Juno.
 He volunteered to test the fourth solution designed to prevent the First Disaster, a device which would store an individual's mind to survive the event so they could return to their body afterwards.
 It failed, and Juno killed Aita to end his suffering.

 - And I Must Scream: It seems that his mind was destroyed by a proto-Animus.
 It turns out to be much worse, his consciousness was scattered across human DNA and resulted in "Sages" or reincarnations who have Aita's memories and personality.

-- Badass Mustache: As Black Bart and John.
+- Badass Mustache: Not in his life as an Isu, but as Black Bart and John.
 Though Germain has stubble instead of a moustache.
 Seems he always has the same face, regardless of the era he finds himself in.
-Though in our brief glimpse of him in III he doesn't seem to have this.

 - Big Bad: Of Assassin's Creed IV: Black Flag in both the past and present timelines as his reincarnations, Bartolomeo Roberts and John Standish respectively.

-- Cloudcuckoolander: It's unknown how he was originally like.
-But spending countless millennia in the subconscious of human hosts has left him extremely unbalanced and deranged as is evidenced by the barely coherent notes he leaves behind.
+- Cloudcuckoolander: Aita wasn't tremendously sane to begin with, but spending countless millennia in the subconscious of human hosts has left him extremely unbalanced and deranged as is evidenced by the barely coherent notes he leaves behind.
 He makes Subject 16 sound like a model of clarity.